RackHD/docs/docs/rackhd/authentication.rst

         }
     ],

-The first endpoint represents a HTTPs service listening at port 8443 that serves northbound APIs, which are APIs that being called by users.
-Noticed that authEnabled is set to true means the authentication is needed for accessing northbound APIs.
+The first endpoint represents an HTTPS service listening at port 8443 that serves northbound APIs, which are APIs being called by users.
+Note that authEnabled is set to true means that authentication is needed to access northbound APIs.

-The second endpoint represent a HTTP service listening at port 8080 that serves southbound APIs, which are called by nodes.
+The second endpoint represents an HTTP service listening at port 8080 that serves southbound APIs, which are called by nodes interacting with the system.
 Authentication should NOT be enabled for southbound APIs in order for PXE to work fine.

 Setup credentials and token for authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~